monkeyhouse/My-Language-Helper/README.txt

-Hi, this is a hello world repository.
+Hello World.

+Hi, this is a small library to convert lists of the form A, B, C to a string A, B, and C. See the console demo for more example usage

+Tests included.